Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Rotation and condensates

-1mm \paragraph{\bf Rotating photon gas.} It is instructive to compare our numerical results for gluonic plasma, extrapolated to the high-temperature limit, with thermodynamics of non-interacting massless vector fields, that is, photons.
-The interest in this comparison originates from the fact that the generic relation~\eq{eq_I_F} equally applies to rotating photon gas while the vector nature of the photon field assures -- similarly to the gluon field -- that the photon gas receives two contributions to its moment of inertia~\eq{eq_I}, both mechanical~\eq{eq_I_mech} and magnetic~\eq{eq_I_magn} ones.
+It is instructive to compare our numerical results for gluonic plasma, extrapolated to the high-temperature limit, with thermodynamics of non-interacting massless vector fields, that is, photons.
+The interest in this comparison originates from the fact that the generic relation~\eq{eq_I_F} equally applies to rotating photon gas.
+In contrast, the vector nature of the photon field assures -- similarly to the gluon field -- that the photon gas receives two contributions to its moment of inertia~\eq{eq_I}, both mechanical~\eq{eq_I_mech} and magnetic~\eq{eq_I_magn} ones.

-One could naively expect that at high temperatures, the physics of gluons becomes perturbative due to asymptotic freedom: in a hot gluon plasma, the mean energy of gluons is high and for such high-energy gluons, the Yang-Mills coupling constant is asymptotically vanishing.
-However, this expectation does not work for all gluons since the magnetic gluon component always contains a non-perturbative part, regardless how high temperature is~\cite{Karsch:2001cy}.
+One could naively expect that at high temperatures, the physics of gluons becomes perturbative due to asymptotic freedom: in a hot gluon plasma, the mean energy of gluons is high, and for such high-energy gluons, the Yang-Mills coupling constant is asymptotically vanishing.
+However, this expectation does not work for all gluons since the magnetic gluon component always contains a non-perturbative part characterized by an effective magnetic, dimensionally reduced coupling, $g^2_{3d} = g^2_{\rm YM}(T) T$, regardless of how high the temperature of the gluon plasma is~\cite{Karsch:2001cy}.

-Moreover, in the studied range of temperatures, the equation of state of the gluon plasma contains a strong correction from a non-perturbative sector~\cite{Karsch:2001cy} and therefore any relation with free photodynamics are at least far fetched.
-In addition, it is the chromomagnetic contribution~\eq{eq_I_magn} which makes the negative contribution to the moment of inertia.
+Moreover, in the studied range of temperatures, the equation of state of the gluon plasma contains a strong correction from a non-perturbative sector~\cite{Karsch:2001cy} and therefore, any relation with free photodynamics is at least far-fetched.
+In addition, it is the chromomagnetic contribution~\eq{eq_I_magn} that makes the negative contribution to the moment of inertia.
 However, contrary to the gluon case, the magnetic part of photons is not non-perturbative and easily calculable analytically, which makes the comparison of high-temperature gluodynamics with high-temperature photodynamics especially valuable.
 Below, we will make the comparison, normalized by degrees of freedom, to see how different the thermodynamics of these rotating vector fields are.